Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 4. Execute the model using **Build**.
 5. **Preview** your new model.
 We have race years and lap times together in one joined table so we are ready to create our trend analysis.

+Now that we've joined and denormalized our data we're ready to use it in python development.

 <!-- ------------------------ -->
 ## Python development in snowflake python worksheets
 Now that we've transformed data using SQL let's write our first python code and get insights about lap time trends.